Jungle Jitters: Plot

 In a jungle, a primitive tribe of people with black noses and dark skin with light muzzles are going about their day, with the jungle elements being intertwined with modern-day gags; for example, the people dancing around a tent (in a style more reminiscent of Native American fire dances) when it turns into a makeshift merry-go-round, to the tune of "The Merry-Go-Round Broke Down", which promptly deflates and slows to a halt, and at least one of the denizens wears a top hat in resemblance of minstrel show stereotypes.

 A traveling dog-faced salesman named Elmer (a parody of Al Pearce's character Elmer Blurt) comes by to offer them the latest in "assorted useful, useless, utensils".
 The natives, after initially trying their hardest to avoid him, decide he would make a delicious dinner, so they invite him in, ransack his goods, and throw him into a cauldron while a mammy chef prepares him as soup.
 They proceed to familiarize themselves with vacuum cleaners, batteries, light bulbs, etc.

-Meanwhile, in the Palace, Africans were hungry for dinner, followed by the village queen (a parody of Tizzie Lish) hears of the arrival of the salesman, and desperate for a husband, she brings him in.
+Meanwhile, in the Palace, Africans were hungry for dinner, followed by the white village queen (a parody of Tizzie Lish) hears of the arrival of the salesman, and desperate for a husband, she brings him in.
 As Elmer delivers his sales pitch, the queen sees him as Clark Gable and Robert Taylor and is smitten, demanding her to be married right away.
 The two are rushed into a marriage, and when asked to kiss the bride, Elmer panics and jumps back into the cauldron; in a closing shot, he curses his captors with the hope that "they all get indigestion" as he submerges into the pot to his death.